zfdupont/xacto/README.md

 ## Task VII: Transactional Store

-If you have made it this far, then you can try to implement the transactional store module itself.
-This is probably the most technical of the various modules, so you probably need to have a good understanding of what is going on before you attempt the implementation.
 The functions for the store are specified in the `store.h` header file, where some further details of how the store works are given.
 Besides the fairly straightforward initialization and finalization